-More specifically, the right to prospect for, explore and exploit hydrocarbons existing onshore, sub-lake and offshore in areas on which the Greek Republic exercises sovereignty or sovereign rights in accordance with the United Nations Convention on the Law of the Sea (ratified by Law 2321/1995) belongs solely to the Greek State and must always be exercised for the public benefit.
+More specifically, the right to prospect for, explore and exploit hydrocarbons in onshore, sub-lake and offshore areas located within the Greek territory and in areas where the Greek Republic exercises sovereignty or sovereign rights in accordance with the United Nations Convention on the Law of the Sea (ratified by Law 2321/1995) belongs solely to the Greek State and must always be exercised for the public benefit.

-The exploration and exploitation rights are granted by HEREMA by virtue of either a lease agreement or a production sharing agreement, following either a call for tender and the submission of offers, an application for areas which are not included in the call for tenders, or an "open door procedure" for the submission of offers to explore and exploit permanently available areas or areas under previous concession or abandoned by the concessionaire.
+The exploration and exploitation rights are granted by HEREMA by virtue of either a lease agreement or a production sharing agreement, following either a call for tender with respect to a specifically defined area and the submission of offers, or an expression of interest by a third party with respect to a specific area, or an "open door procedure" for the submission of offers for permanently available areas or areas under previous concession or abandoned by the concessionaire.
+Although production sharing contracts are foreseen by the law, all active concessions currently in Greece are in the form of lease agreements.
+Once concluded, the lease agreements are ratified by the Hellenic Parliament and are published in the Greek Government Gazette, thereby constituting a law of the Hellenic Republic so as to provide the investor with an increased level of protection against changes in the law that may affect the project.

 Eligible concessionaires may be either individuals or legal entities which are EU nationals/have their seat in the EU or in third countries with which mutuality agreements are in place.
-The Council of Ministers may prohibit the participation to the aforementioned concession agreements to nationals or legal entities coming from third countries for national security considerations.
-The Greek State -but not HEREMA- may participate in a joint venture with the Lessee.
+The Council of Ministers may prohibit the participation to the concession process to persons substantially controlled by third countries or by nationals of third countries or to joint ventures involving such persons for national security considerations.

 The concession areas are limited to the area where the commercially viable resources were found and cannot be more that 100 sq.km. (under specific conditions, 200 sq. km.).

-Confiscation of the exploration and exploitation rights is not allowed, whereas the mined hydrocarbons which do not belong to the Greek State may be confiscated.
+Confiscation of the exploration and exploitation rights is not allowed, whereas the extracted hydrocarbons which do not belong to the Greek State may be confiscated.

-Presidential Decree 127/1996 (GG A' 92/1996) further specifies the terms for leasing the hydrocarbon exploration and exploitation rights.
-Therein is provided for the annual submission of an operations plan and budget as well as the submission of a development and production plan.
-Also, provisions are made as to the way payment of rent is to be made and as to the valuation of the hydrocarbons as well as to the procedure to be followed after the discovery of commercially viable deposit.
-Envisaged is also the possibility for an extension of the term within which the Lessee must fulfil its obligations, as well as its obligation for the removal of all installations at the time of the expiration of the exploitation phase and the subsequent restoration of environment.
+Presidential Decree 127/1996 (Government Gazette A' 92/1996) further specifies the terms for leasing the hydrocarbon exploration and exploitation rights.
+It is provided therein that the operators must submit to HEREMA on an annual basis an operations plan and budget and, after the commencement of the exploitation, a development and production plan.
+In addition, the Presidential Decree 127/1996 (Government Gazette A' 92/1996) includes provisions in relation to the payment process of the rent, the valuation process of the hydrocarbons and the procedure to be followed after the discovery of commercially viable deposit, the conditions of extension of the period within which the concessionaire must fulfil its obligations, the concessionaire's obligation for the removal of all installations at the time of expiration of the exploitation phase and the subsequent restoration of environment.

-3. What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration and exploitation?
+3. What are the key features of the licence/production sharing contract/concession/other pursuant to which oil and gas companies undertake oil and gas exploration, development and production?